Legal Closing of Apartment Purchase in Batumi: Step-by-Step Guide 2025

 Special Cases

-Purchase via Power of Attorney When used:
+Purchase via Power of Attorney

 • Buyer cannot be present in person